Making English a Programming Language

 That is the abstraction layer.
 A non-technical person can read the product from the top down.
 If they need detail, they can follow the links into requirements, checks, dependencies, and code.

 The wiki is harder to ignore than a design doc because it sits on the path to implementation.
-A new feature, bug, or workflow change does not go straight into code.
-It first becomes a proposal.
+Nothing reaches code until the product change is clear.

 proposal.md